| read time 6 minute read | Topic Product Information Management

 • Removing background — to potentially remove hard shadows where possible

-• Changing background — change background of photo online to make your product photos look even better
+Changing background — change the background of photo online to make your product photos look even better

 7. Optimize the images for sales channels

-Once you’ve taken great images and you’re certain they’re ready for the eyes of your customers, you need to optimize the product images for search engines, your web store, and all your other sales channels.
+Once you’ve taken great photos and you’re certain they’re ready for the eyes of your customers, you need to optimize them for search engines, your web store, and all your other sales channels.

-Start with optimizing your images for faster loading speed.
-The way to do that is to follow the sizing of each channel as they have different sets of requirements.
+Start with optimizing your photos for faster loading speed.
+The way to do that is to follow the sizing of each channel, as they have different sets of requirements.
 For example, if you’re selling through Shopify, you will need to upload a file size smaller than 20 MB, which can be any size up to 5760 x 5760 px or 20 megapixels.

 For a marketplace like Amazon, you’d need to upload an image with pixel dimensions that are a minimum of 1,000 in height or width.